 Your device Settings should also tell you your IP address.
 On a Macbook, open System Preferences > Network > Select either WiFi or Ethernet, depending on your connection.
 Your IP address will be displayed next to the list of network preferences.

 Similar steps for finding your IP address on a smartphone or laptop can be found by googling.

 How do I determine a location from an IP address?

 There are several ways to find a user’s location from their IP address.
 The easiest way is to use a dedicated geolocation API, such as AbstractAPI’s IP Geolocation API.
 You can also look at the logs view of your web server if you have access to it.
-If you run a website and use Google Analytics, the Google Search Console gives you access to basic user location information like country and state.
+If you run a website and use Google Analytics 4 for SEO, for example, the Google Search Console gives you access to basic user location information like country and state.

 Why should I care about my IP address?

 Honestly, you don’t really need to.
 However, you should know that when you browse the internet, your IP address is used by apps and websites to get information about your device, location, and other things.
 Your IP address is just one way that sites have of tracking you.
 If you don’t want websites to be able to identify you, consider using a VPN to hide your IP information.